maxsharabayko/maxsharabayko/README.md

 ### Hey there 👋

-I'm Maxim Sharabayko, PhD, an experienced software developer with 7+ years of experience in video codec development (MPEG-2, H.264/AVC, H.265/HEVC) and 5+ years of experience in network protocols.
+I'm Maxim Sharabayko, PhD, Principal Research Engineer at Haivision.
+I've got a 7+ years of experience in video codec development (MPEG-2, H.264/AVC, H.265/HEVC) and 5+ years of experience in network protocols.

 ---
 ### Currently I am Working on...